SwapnilGumber/DSA/README.md

 # DSA
-This repository includes the questions I did while learning these data structures and algorithms.
+This repository includes the questions I did while learning data structures and algorithms.